Mysterious Unconventional Statue Caught The Eye Of A Woman Passerby Who Digs Out The Amazing Story Behind It

 However, it was Lovett's idea to add a tennis ball.

-"Piper loves chasing tennis balls," Lovett told.
+"Piper loves chasing tennis balls," Lovett said.
 "I felt as though it was just a little bit of serendipity that people might not notice the first time or the second time, but maybe the third time they would see it."

-“It made me feel good that she was still alive when they had it made,” Fay told.
+“It made me feel good that she was still alive when they had it made,” Fay said.
 “It made me wonder why no one else had ever done something like this.
 It was beautiful.”